-2.5 The grid function is also very basic, but the grid density is now customizable.
+The grid density now customizable.
 Set the option ch.ifa.draw.grid.size to the desired value in your preferences.
 Default is 5 pixel.
 This preference is dynamic, i.e. can be set at runtime.
 Effects take place during next execution of command.
-The grid can now also be set as the default behavior for drawing views.
+The grid can also be set as the default behavior for drawing views.
 Set the ch.ifa.draw.grid.default property to true (default false).